-why i created the sacramento burger battle.
+why i created the sacramento burger battle and why it ended

 “…isn’t that why so many of us are here—to do the very hard work of tackling systemic issues in service to a more just and equitable world?
 Why are we ignoring something that has such widespread implications for our communities and movements?” —Miquette Thompson from her helpful article “Community care where?
 Nonprofit COVID-19 denial–The mass disabling elephant in the room“